hoppee21/movie-review-divergence-agent/README.md

    cd frontend && npm install && cd ..
    ```

-3. Place `selected_movies.csv` and the local Chroma evidence directory where
+3. Place `selected_movies.csv` at the repository root and the local Chroma
+   files under `divergence_evidence_artifacts/chroma/`.
+The manifest and core
+   also preserve compatibility with the notebook's original directory name.
-   the committed manifest expects them.
-These private data files stay ignored.
+   Private data files stay ignored.

 4. Start the API and frontend in separate terminals: